vfmd/vfmd-spec/specification.md

         string_ is called the _auto-link scheme string length_.
      3. The _unprocessed auto-link tag_ shall be processed to give the _auto-link tag candidate_.
-The processing to be done is to remove any trailing [word-separator] characters, such that the last character of the _auto-link tag candidate_ is not a [word-separator] character.
+The processing to be done is to remove any trailing [speculative-url-end] characters, such that the last character of the _auto-link tag candidate_ is not a [speculative-url-end] character.
      4. If the length of the _auto-link tag candidate_ is greater than the _auto-link scheme string length_, then the _auto-link tag candidate_ is identified as an **auto-link tag**, and the